 Somehow the rainy weather these days make me crave more for Vietnamese Pho.

-A NEW Viet restaurant Co Chung has been slowly getting attention from the Vietnamese community in Singapore, ‘hidden’ in the basement of Plaza Singapura (near Cold Storage).
+A Viet restaurant Co Chung has been slowly getting attention from the Vietnamese community in Singapore, ‘hidden’ in the basement of Plaza Singapura (near Cold Storage).

 Saw an online review that went ”Finally I could try real Vietnamese foods right in Singapore.”